zhaoren91/zhaoren.github.io/_pages/about.md

 She regularly reviews many journals, such as IEEE Transactions on Cybernetics, IEEE Transactions on Affective Computing, and IEEE Transactions on Multimedia, and conferences, like ICASSP, IJCNN, and EUSIPCO.

-# Call for Papers
+# News
+12/2022: I am invited to give a talk in the <a href="http://cis.eecs.qmul.ac.uk/school2022.html" target="_blank">Intelligent Sensing Winter School</a> at the Centre for Intelligent Sensing, Queen Mary University of London, virtual, 12.12.2022.

-Special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.
+   2022: Call for papers: Special issue of <a href="https://www.embs.org/jbhi/special-issues-page/trustworthy-and-collaborative-ai-for-personalised-healthcare-through-edge-of-things/" target="_blank">"Trustworthy and Collaborative AI for Personalised Healthcare Through Edge-of-Things"</a> on the IEEE Journal of Biomedical and Health Informatics.